Sixolile213147912/PERSONALITY-ASSESSMENT/README.md

 * Primary goals of personality and career matching
 * Personality types and association with careers

-Screenshots of the completeion of the PERSONALITY ASSESMENT short course
+Screenshots of the completion of the PERSONALITY ASSESMENT short course

 ![image](https://github.com/user-attachments/assets/d503b393-2bde-4f07-b79d-dca6c1621e60)